zpliulab/MuToN/README.md

 The following folder structure is given as an example (LI38G mutation in 1CSE complex in SKEMPI dataset):
 ```
 ├── data/
-│   ├── skempi_v2.csv                # contains the mutation records in SKEMPI dataset.
 │   ├── SKEMPI/
 │   │   ├── raws/                    # contains the PPI complexes in SKEMPI dataset.
 │   │   │   ├── 1CSE.pdb